Irrigation of the future: sources of information for property and regional management

 Context of the story

 The competition for the use of water between economic sectors, the increase in the demand for food and the evident effects of climate change, foresee limitations in the availability of water for agriculture.
-In contrast, the efficiency in the use of water is only 50% and the challenges are focused on improving the definition of irrigation needs.
-The wide technological offer allows the use of robust conceptual frameworks and accurately establish the consumption of crops and the contribution of irrigation.
-Satellite images are a great advance in this regard since they allow monitoring the development of crops on a parcel and/or regional scale.
-Having this information openly to make irrigation management decisions represents a quantitative advance in water efficiency.
+In contrast, the efficiency of water use in agriculture is only 50%.
+Today, the wide range of technology allows the use of robust conceptual frameworks to accurately establish the water consumption of crops and the contribution of irrigation.
+In this sense, the availability of satellite-based vegetation index is a great advance as a source of information on the development of crops at a parcel and/or regional scale.
+Having this information openly to make decisions on irrigation management represents a quantitative advance to improve water efficiency.

 Crop water consumption can be estimated at two work scales: plot and region.